 Each township block is divided into 36 sections, numbered 1 through 36.
 Each section is one square mile, or 640 acres.

-The numbering starts in the northeast corner and snakes back and forth:
+The numbering starts in the northeast corner and follows a boustrophedon (back-and-forth) pattern:

 6 5 4 3 2 1